 Depending on continuity, the protagonists from Getter Robo may be portrayed as such.
 The early cartoons tried to remove this aspect, but it's back in newer adaptations.

 The main character of the Witchblade anime is more of a subversion than in the comic book.
 She may be an extremely scantily-clad woman who's fight scenes are the epitome of Orgasmic Combat, but out of costume she's a very amiable single mom.

 Cable, of the New Mutants, X-Force, and the X-Men was a major Trope Codifier.
 Tragic and mysterious past?
 Check.
 BFGs coming out the ass?
 Check.
 A "Badass" look that used to be reserved for villains?
 Check.
 His first appearance was even in 1990, Over time, though, he's been developed into a more complex character, somewhere between Messianic Archetype and A God Am I.

-A strange example is Deathlock the Demolisher, who was created well over two decades before the heyday of the trope.
-Each of the various version of Deathlock have very 90's Anti-Hero traits to them: he is always a dead man resurrected as a cyborg (cyborgs being common in 90's comics), and turned into an unliving cybernetic weapon that uses huge guns as it's primary method of offense.
-Usually however the plot often involves Deathlock's unwillingness to succumb to his programming and kill wantonly, instead struggling to non-lethally dispatch his foes.
+A strange example is Deathlok the Demolisher, who was created well over two decades before the heyday of the trope.
+Each of the various version of Deathlok have very 90's Anti-Hero traits to them: he is always a dead man resurrected as a cyborg (cyborgs being common in 90's comics), and turned into an unliving cybernetic weapon that uses huge guns as it's primary method of offense.
+Usually however the plot often involves Deathlok's unwillingness to succumb to his programming and kill wantonly, instead struggling to non-lethally dispatch his foes.

 Image Comics specialized in these for as long as the fad lasted: